You’d think with all the technology we have, finding a good translator would be easy, right?

 What is the most accurate translator?

-Translation accuracy is measured with the help of the Bilingual Evaluation Understudy (BLEU) score.
-The metric evaluates how closely a machine-translated text matches a set of reference translations in the target language.
-Among popular MT engines, DeepL is the most accurate translator with a BLEU score of 0.4 (40%).
+Among popular MT engines, DeepL is the most accurate language translator with a Bilingual Evaluation Understudy (BLEU) score of 0.4 (40%).
+The BLEU score evaluates how closely a machine-translated text matches a set of reference translations in the target language.

 Source: Google Cloud